A snake in the first days of springtime came

 a plastic coat of winter down her neck

 She steered like a bend in a river,

 I watched the train of loose skin slide over

-And the washed, cold breath of the wind that came
+and saw the cold breath of the desert wind

-Her body gone, she was naked and fresh,
+Her body gone, she was naked as Eve,

 She quickened her pace over my fingers,

 wary of new touch but recalling how

 very much like old touch it seems to be.

 And the plated gel of her flesh to me